cdklabs/cdk-ssm-documents/README.md

 # SSM Document CDK
-This library provides a utility implement SSM Documents using code.
-The SSM Document objects can be used to print the document to YAML/JSON and allows you to simulate a document execution locally.
+This library provides a code-based utility for implementing SSM Documents.
+The SSM Document objects can be used to print YAML/JSON documents and to mimic document processing locally.

-## Problem Statement
-Writing SSM documents is cumbersome because interacting with the JSON or YAML documents provides little compile time support for errors.
-While the SSM UI provides a rich experience for creating documents, the SSM UI provides no ability to reuse steps across documents.

-Testing documents can only be performed by running the SSM Execution which is time-consuming.
-There is also no way to mock results in SSM Execution so developers are forced to create the necessary infrastructure in the AWS account prior to executing the SSM Document.

-Exceptions are at times difficult to find or understand from the SSM Execution because sometimes the underlying issue is hidden and the error that is propagated is unrelated.

-## Solution

-This library provides a high level abstraction of the SSM Documents where each step as well as the document itself are objects.
-The properties required for construction of these objects correspond to the settings applicable them making them intuitive to create.
+This library abstracts SSM Documents at a high level, with each step as well as the document itself being objects.
+The properties needed to build these objects correlate to the settings that apply to them, making them simple to make.
-You can use this library to simulate your document locally before deploying to SSM.
+This library can be used to test your document locally before deploying it to SSM.

-The library is implemented using JSII and can therefore be exported to other JSII supported languages (Java, Python).
+Since the library is written in JSII, it can be exported to other languages that support JSII (Java, Python).

-You would use this if you want:
+This is what you'd use if you wanted to:
-1. Ability to test without deploying resources or running a real SSM execution on AWS
+1. The ability to test without deploying resources or executing an actual SSM on AWS.
-2. Ability to reuse steps between docs by reusing available objects
+2. Reusability of steps between documents by reusing existing items
-3. Build higher level logical groupings of reusable groups of steps ("Patterns")
+3. Create logical higher-level groupings of reusable groups of steps ("Patterns")
-4. Easy interface for creating Docs
+4. Simple to use interface for writing documents
-5. Test existing documents by importing them from a file (or string) and simulate them locally
+5. Import existing documents from a file (or string) and mimic them locally to test them.

 ## Usage